steve-cm/RaaS/README.md

 * Order Request (/orders)
 * Resend an Order (/resend)

-Note: RaaS v1.0 platform customers that convert to v1.1 will continue to be able use the order details and order history calls for transactions that occurred on v1.0.
+Note: v1.1 order details and order history responses will include transactions placed on v1.0.
 For Order History, the "denomination" value will appear as null for orders placed in v1.0.

 ## Platform Setup and Authentication